merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 This is reflected in the observed distribution of nonsynonymous variation.
 In blue spheres are residues in which the sample-averaged amino acid allele frequencies exceeded a departure from consensus >10%.
 In other words, when pooling across samples, of all the reads that aligned to these positions, >10% of them resolved to amino acids different from the dominant amino acid.
 The radius of the spheres is proportional to their departure from consensus.
 Given that we know the binding site is on the left-hand side of the protein, it is therefore of no surprise that the distribution of these positions is heavily favored towards the right-hand side (high DTL) of the protein, since nonsynonymous variation on the left-hand side (low DTL) is far more likely to be purified.

-### DTL for SHMT
+### DTL for a custom gene-ligand pair

+{:.notice}
+There are no commands in this section, just some general guidance for if you want to calculate DTL for specific gene-ligand pairs.

 When calculating DTL at the scale of hundreds of genes, defining DTL agnostically in terms of the distance to _any_ predicted ligand is the best we can do.
 This obviously will lead to inaccuracies due to incorrect/missing ligand predictions, although it is clear from the trends in our paper (and even in the example shown with Gene #1248 above) that biology prevails and these inaccuracies do not muddy the signal beyond recognition.

 In more targeted instances where you are interested in a single gene, and may have prior knowledge of the binding site, it may make more sense to define DTL with respect to that particular ligand.
-Such is the case in our case study of Gene #1326, a Serine hydroxymethyltransferase (SHMT) that has a primary binding site where glycine and serine are interconverted.
+For example, gene #1326, a Serine hydroxymethyltransferase (SHMT) has a primary binding site where glycine and serine are interconverted.

-In this case, since we know _a priori_ what SHMT does, so we opted to define DTL specifically in terms of the distance to predicted serine-binding residues, _aka_ residues with ligand-binding scores >0.5 to the ligand SER.
+In this case, since we know _a priori_ what SHMT does, one could define DTL specifically in terms of the distance to predicted serine-binding residues, _aka_ residues with ligand-binding scores >0.5 to the ligand SER.

 If you're curious which residues these are, you can run the following python script: